AngelJavierSalazar/graph-for-all-challenge/README.md

 These companies are hoping to create innovation breakthroughs that can benefit society as well as being commercially viable.

-The astronomical level of investment and the unpredictability for business growth, makes innovation a very risky and cohjk|
+The astronomical level of investment and the unpredictability for business growth, makes innovation a very risky and costly endeavour.

-o6rewqstly endeavour though.
 It has been reported that up to 75 percent of venture-backed startups fail and never return cash to their investors; source: Wall Street Journal [2].

 The rate of failure and financial losses has been managed using a 'Blockbuster' and 'Unicorn' paradigm.
 This paradigm is characterised by a small fraction of startups succeeding at climbing the growth ladder, while the majority of companies fail at realising market impact and financial gains.